 Lifting and maintaining a larger head above water takes more energy and muscles to sustain over a longer period of time.
 It’s similar to how brachycephalic dogs need to work harder to keep their heads above water, thanks to their short snouts.

-Brachycephalic dogs will struggle in water
+4. Brachycephalic dogs will struggle to breathe while swimming

 Brachycephalic dogs refer to breeds that are born with a shorter skull and snout, which will often hinder oxygen flow when a dog is lifting its head.
 And despite popular belief, not all Pitbull-type dog breeds are Brachycephalic dogs.